 Clearing the Terrain

-Unless you’re Marie Condo, you’ll hate this step.
+Unless you’re Marie Kondo, you’ll hate this step.
 Alas, it must be done.
 Removing everything from the carpet makes the steam cleaner happy!

 Plus you might get lucky and (finally!) find the remote.